Knoz9/Web-A3-PersonalWebDesktop/README.md

 -  Displays an error message in case of invalid input or calculation errors.
 - A 9 character limit is in place to prevent digits from going out of frame

+### Game Center

+Game Center app is your destination for playing embedded HTML games directly in your web browser.
+With three games available, the interface automatically adjusts to the size of each game for a tailored experience.

+#### How to Use

+1. Click on the Game Center icon to open the app.
+2. Select from the available games by clicking on their preview.
+3. The game loads directly in the window, which resizes for optimal gameplay.
+4. To switch games, close the game.
+Then, reopen Game Center and select another.

+#### Features

+- Includes popular titles like Flappy Bird, Fruit Ninja HD, and Duck Shooter.
+- The game window resizes according to the game's dimensions.
+- Simple and intuitive interface for game selection and play.

 ### YouTube Player

 The YouTube player allows users to load and play YouTube videos within the application.